 490X.
-Materials and Problems of High School Instruction in the Social Sciences (3) (Political Science 490)
+Materials and Problems of High School Instruction in the Social Sciences (3)

+(Political Science 490)

-Offered in conjunction with the Departments of Anthropology, Economics, and Sociology.
+Offered by the Department of Political Science in conjunction with the Departments of Anthropology, Economics, and Sociology.

 491. Introduction to Mathematical Economics (3)

 Applications of elements of calculus, matrices, determinants, and systems of equations to economics.
 Areas of application include static and dynamic economic models.
 Prerequisites: Econ.
 261 and either Econ.
 360 or Math.
 211 or equivalent.